jroshanjha/personal-advisor-chat-application/README.md

 4. Store chunks in a vector database (FAISS)

-5. Query: Accept user question
+5. Query: Accept user question ( If no any cosine similarity with doc and query then "" or null=> similary socre is 0)

 6. Retriever: Find relevant chunks